John Cadwalader (general)

-John Cadwalader (January 10, 1742 – February 10, 1786) was a commander of Pennsylvania troops during the American Revolutionary War and served under George Washington.
+John Cadwalader (January 10, 1742 – February 10, 1786) was a commander of Pennsylvanian troops during the American Revolutionary War and served under George Washington.
 He was with Washington at Valley Forge.

 Early life

 John Cadwalader was born in Trenton, New Jersey of Quaker parentage, the eldest son of Thomas Cadwalader (1707–1779) and Hannah Lambert, his wife.
 In 1750, the Cadwalader family removed to Philadelphia where John and Lambert Cadwalader, his brother, were merchants.
 His paternal side of the family was Welsh, while his mother was from England.

 In 1768 he was elected to the American Philosophical Society.